iased/price-comparator/README.md

 Make sure you have Java 21 and Maven installed.
 You can check Java and Maven versions by running:\
 `java -version`\
 `mvn -v`\
-If they are not installed, install them from their official websites
+If they are not installed, install them from their official websites.

 ### **3. Import the project into your IDE**

-You can import the project into your favorite IDE (e.g., IntelliJ IDEA, Eclipse, Visual Studio Code) as a Maven project
+You can import the project into your favorite IDE (e.g., IntelliJ IDEA, Eclipse, Visual Studio Code) as a Maven project.

 ### **4. Add CSV data files**
 Place CSV files inside the following folder:\